mpachas/django-image-variations/README.rst

 =======================

-The image_variations Django application allows you to create different variations of uploaded images that can be used as thumbnails or any another purposes.
+The image_variations Django application allows you to create different variations of uploaded images that can be used as thumbnails or for any another purposes.

 Installation